Betty-Cheng/Deforestation/README.md

 ## Key Results <!--- do not change this line -->

-- Model accuracy rate of 80% from training sets
+- Computer vision model has an accuracy rate of 80% from training sets
+- Creates a bar chart indicates the proportion of 0 and 1 labels based on the training set
+- Enable users to save and download a submission file of results

 ## Methodologies <!--- do not change this line -->